 With network connectivity, PDU Linking supports these Raritan products when formed in a linked chain: PX3 with iX7 main controller and PX3TS with iX7 main controller.
-All devices in the chain should be the same models.
+All devices in the chain should be the same models, running the same firmware version.
+Different build numbers are allowed.